coreos/fedora-coreos-streams/ISSUE_TEMPLATE/testing.md

 ## Build

-- [ ] Start a [pipeline build](https://jenkins-fedora-coreos.apps.ci.centos.org/job/fedora-coreos/job/fedora-coreos-fedora-coreos-pipeline/build?delay=0sec) (select `testing`, and fill in version number using the `N.YYYYMMDD.P` format, pending finalization of https://github.com/coreos/fedora-coreos-tracker/issues/81)
+- [ ] Start a [pipeline build](https://jenkins-fedora-coreos.apps.ci.centos.org/job/fedora-coreos/job/fedora-coreos-fedora-coreos-pipeline/build?delay=0sec) (select `testing`, leave all other defaults)
 - [ ] Post a link to the job as a comment to this issue
 - [ ] Wait for the job to finish